academe/wp-max-submit-protect/readme.txt

 [https://github.com/academe/wp-max-submit-protect](https://github.com/academe/wp-max-submit-protect)

-Note: turning on the Gravity Forms' ""No-Conflict Mode" will disable this plugin.
+Note: turning on the Gravity Forms' "No-Conflict Mode" will disable this plugin.
 You may have reasons for using that setting, but it will disable most other plugins, some of which may be security-related.

 Please let me know how this plugin works for you, whether you like it, and how it can be improved.